-With the recent drop in the official cash rate New Zealanders are presented with some of the best conditions for paying off the mortgage faster.
+With the official cash rate as low as it is, New Zealanders are presented with some of the best conditions for paying off the mortgage faster.

 If you’ve ever wondered how to achieve this, here’s your chance to get started.

-While every case is different (and decisions should be made with sound professional advice), our mortgage advisor Steve Davies outlines some of the things to be considered when trying to take chunks off the mortgage.
+While every case is different (and decisions should be made with sound professional advice), let’s outline some of the things to be considered when trying to take chunks off the mortgage.

 There are three key steps in this exercise: